chrys87/fenrir/README.md

 It should run on any operating system.
 If you want to help, or write drivers to make it work on other systems, just let me know.
 This software is licensed under the LGPL v3.

-# Requirements (core)
+OS Requirements
 - Linux (ptyDriver, vcsaDriver, evdevDriver)
 - macOS (ptyDriver)
 - BSD (ptyDriver)
 - Windows (ptyDriver)

+# Core Requirements
 - python3 >= 3.3
-- python-configargparse
-- screen, input, speech, sound or braille drivers see "Features, Drivers, Extras".
+- screen, input, speech, sound or braille drivers dependencies see "Features, Drivers, Extras".

 # Features, Drivers, Extras, Dependencies
 # Input Drivers:
 1. "evdevDriver" input driver for linux evdev
-  - python-evdev >=0.6.3
+  - python-evdev >=0.6.3 (This is commonly referred to as python3-evdev by your distribution)
   - python-pyudev
-2. This is commonly referred to as python3-evdev by your distribution
   - loaded uinput kernel module
   - ReadWrite permission
     - /dev/input
     - /dev/uinput
-3. "ptyDriver" terminal emulation input driver
+2. "ptyDriver" terminal emulation input driver
   - python-pyte

 # Screen Drivers: